getsentry/sentry-docs/docs/internal/contributing.rst

 The subject contains a succinct description of the change:

 - Use the imperative, present tense: "change" not "changed" nor "changes"
-- Don't capitalize the first letter
+- Capitalize the first letter
 - No dot (.) at the end

 Body